inab/InSoLiTo/InSoLiTo_Webpack/DB/README.md

 # InSoLiTo database

 * Before creating the database, please follow the instructions in [INSTALL.md](INSTALL.md).
+Also, `docker` is needed for the installation.

 * Then, in the `DB` directory use the following command line: